U.S. offers to send envoy to North Korea to free jailed missionary

 "I hope that I will be pardoned by the DPRK and go back to my family.
 I request the U.S. government, media and my family to pay deep concern and make all efforts to this end," he added, according to KCNA.

-(Additional reporting by Ju-min Park in Seoul, Lesley Wroughton in Washington, and Eric M. Johnson in Seattle; Editing by Raju Gopalakrishnan)
+(Additional reporting by Jug-min Park in Seoul, Lesley Wroughton in Washington, and Eric M. Johnson in Seattle; Editing by Raju Gopalakrishnan)